Eye problems

 The most common symptoms of stye in dogs are:

-One way to prevent the occurrence of stings in dogs is extreme hygiene measures.
+One way to prevent the occurrence of sties in dogs is extreme hygiene measures.
 It is very important to clean the entire eye area regularly to prevent the spread of germs.
+Additionally, maintaining a healthy diet and regular check-ups can help in the early detection and prevention of such infections.

 Treatment of styes in dogs

 Basic treatment for a dog's stye usually involves washing the area and applying warm compresses, which can be done at home.
-Depending on the cause of the problem, medications that are available in the form of drops, ointments, chewable tablets or tablets sometimes help.
-In some cases, the veterinarian may need to remove the styrofoam.
+Depending on the cause of the problem, medications that are available in the form of drops, ointments, chewable tablets, or tablets sometimes help.
+In some cases, the veterinarian may need to remove the stye surgically.
 Both owners and veterinarians should take safety precautions during treatment, such as wearing gloves.

 If you want to learn more about this disease, please read this other article, where we explain in more detail what you can do if your dog has stye.